Eco Market: History

 In 2013, Eco Market started expanding with the successful launch of 6 markets in 10 months of service.
 In 2014 with they inaugurated six more markets.
-Then in April 2015 the successful launch of the other three shops in Tirane.
-The latest store in 2015 was another supermarket in Hypermarket format.
-Since December 2015, the company has 14 shops in function in Tirana, Durres and Fier regions.
+Then in April 2015 the successful launch of the other three shops in Tirana.
+The latest store in 2015 was another supermarket in hypermarket format.
+Since December 2015, the company has 25 shops in function in Tirana, Durrës, Elbasan, Fier and many more regions of Albania.
 Eco Market has opened 1 market in 2 months and by the end of 2017.
-It has 25 markets in service today.
-With a labor force of over 200 employees.
+It has 25 markets in service today, with a labor force of over 200 employees.